mwangox/stookv/README.md

 | `dial_timeout`          | `20`                           | Dial timeout for Etcd (in seconds)             |

 ### Supported Backend Storages
-The following is the list of current supported storage types, more to be added in the future releases.
+The following is the list of currently supported storage types, with more to be added in future releases.
 - Redis
 - Mongo
 - Etcd